 Extraneous attachments that manipulate the furrows or scratches are not allowed.
-Any alteration or extensions to the mould boards must be permanent and equal on all bodies.
+Any alteration to the mould board must be permanent.
 Extensions at the end of the mould boards must be equal on all bodies.
 Permanent additions to the bottom of the mould board are allowed.
 Temporary additions to the bottom of the mouldboard are allowed for the opening split only.
-However, the additions must not be any longer than the end of the mouldboard.
-Please see Sketch of Mouldboard.